-A 529 Plan is an educational savings plan operated by a state educational institution designed to help families’ set-aside funds for future college cost.
-Students enrolling or returning to MSU may have some expenses paid through a 529 plan.
+A 529 plan is an educational savings plan operated by a state educational institution designed to help families set aside funds for future college cost.
+Students enrolling or returning to Montclair State University may have some expenses paid through a 529 plan.
 Parents of students may withdraw the funds they have worked so hard to accumulate in their 529 plans, education savings plans with tax benefits.
 However, before parents request funds from their plan administrator or adviser, they have to be aware of key details, such as when tuition is due and how long it takes to ask for a distribution of funds and receive the check.

 Parents should follow the following steps to withdraw funds from a 529-college savings plan:

-1. Review the tuition payment due dates: Your first step in planning when to take distributions from a 529 plan is to look at the Payment Deadline for the semester you are requesting the funds for.
-You should start the process of requesting funds at least 5 to 10 days before payment is required.
+Your first step in planning when to take distributions from a 529 plan is to look at the Payment Deadline for the semester you are requesting the funds for.
+You should start the process of requesting funds at least five to 10 days before payment is required.

-For example, a parent calls a plan administrator on Monday and tells them, 'I need $5,000.'
+- For example, a parent calls a plan administrator on Monday and tells them, “I need $5,000.00.”
 The plan administrator will place the trades.
-The funds won't be available till Thursday.
+The funds won’t be available until Thursday.
 The check is then cut Friday.
-By comparison, he notes, investments that are solely in savings or money markets are available the same or next day.
+By comparison, investments that are solely in savings or money markets are available the same or next day.

-3. Consider potential delays: If you deposit a $10,000 check and your average checking account balance is $2,000, your bank is probably not going to turn around and let you have access to that money the next day.
-If you deposit a check larger than your current balance, the bank is likely going to put a one, two, or maybe three-day hold.
+If you deposit a $10,000.00 check and your average checking account balance is $2,000.00, your bank is probably not going to turn around and let you have access to that money the next day.
+If you deposit a check larger than your current balance, the bank is likely going to put a one, two or maybe three-day hold.

-4. Decide where tuition checks should be sent: It is recommended that parents have 529 distribution checks sent directly to MSU.
-Make check payable to Montclair State University.
+It is recommended that parents have 529 distribution checks sent directly to Montclair State University.
+Make all checks payable to Montclair State University.
 Please have student’s CWID number indicated on the check.